yihui/yihui.org/content/tinytex/faq.md

     option_src 0
     ```

     Why do I exclude source files?
 Because they are unlikely to be useful to end-users.
 Would you really read the source code of a LaTeX package?
 Probably not, unless you are a developer or advanced LaTeX user.
-In fact, this also explains why I don't provide prebuilt binaries of TinyTeX: some open-source licenses may require that you provide source files when you redistribute the open-source software.
-TinyTeX does not redistribute TeX Live, but only provides a custom installation script.

     Why do I exclude the documentations?
 Tell me honestly: how many times have you found a solution via [StackExchange](https://tex.stackexchange.com), and how many times have you tried to read the package documentation?
 Even with the full documentation installed, you probably don't even know where to find these documentation files on your computer.
 The documentation files take a lot of disk space, and I believe they are rarely read by an average user, so they are not included.
 The address bar of your web browser is the most convenient documentation: type and search.

+    If you do want to obtain the source and documentation of packages, you may find them [on CTAN](https://ctan.org).
+Alternatively, you can reinstall the source and documentation of a package with the command `tlmgr installl --reinstall --with-doc --with-src <PKG>` (thanks to [the tip from Norbert Preining](https://github.com/yihui/tinytex/pull/236#issuecomment-690789472)).

     The other major factor that affects the size of TeX Live is the font packages, which are usually much bigger than other LaTeX packages, but we cannot really do much about it, unless you do not use `pdflatex`, in which case you may further reduce the size of this small TeX Live distribution.